- All Ages

 Yes, there are toilets.

 No, there are no baby changing facilities.

 Dolphin Watching on the Shannon has not told us about their dining options.

-Dolphin Watching on the Shannon has not told us if they are fully wheelchair friendly.
+No, Dolphin Watching on the Shannon is not wheelchair friendly.

-Dolphin Watching on the Shannon has not told us if they are fully pushchair friendly.
+No, Dolphin Watching on the Shannon have stated they are not pushchair friendly.

 Dolphin Watching on the Shannon has not told us if they are dog friendly.